* Heaviest fighting in Damascus for months

 missile system to defend against Syrian cross-border shelling.

-effort to remove Assad.
+opposition to Assad.

 The rebels also received a diplomatic lift with Britain